 Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV)

-Through a collaborative network of local providers, MIECHVP offers coordinated support services for families with young children to improve health, developmental, and educational outcomes as well as family resilency in high need communities.
+Through collaborative networks of local providers, MIECHV offers coordinated support services and evidence-based home visiting to prenatal families and families with young children to improve health, developmental, and educational outcomes as well as family resiliency, in high need communities.